Alamance County deputies searching for driver who ran after Orange County chase

-Sheriff Charles Blackwood said deputies were chasing a shooting suspect on Highway 54 into Orange County on Monday night.
+Sheriff Charles Blackwood said Alamance deputies were chasing a man wanted in connection with a Graham drive-by shooting.

+Deputies tried to pull him over, couldn't and pursued him on Highway 54 into Orange County.

-When the chase got to Old Fayetteville Road, Alamance deputies used a pit maneuver to spin the suspect's car out.
+When the chase got to near Carrboro, Alamance deputies used a pit maneuver to spin the suspect's car out.
 One Alamance County deputy's car T-boned the car.

 JUST IN: car being towed away from the scene here in @CarrboroTownGov where deputies tell me a suspect they were chasing wrecked.
 The chase started in @AlamanceNC and @OCNCSheriff helped with pursuit.
 As far as I know at this hour, the suspect still hasn’t been caught #abc11 pic.twitter.com/fQAMqQ2a9a— Josh Chapin (@JoshChapinABC11) March 30, 2021